saleor/saleor-docs/docs/dashboard/catalog/gift-cards.md

 ![Gift cards](../screenshots/catalog-giftcards-deactivate.png)

 ### How to set an automatic expiration for gift cards
+:::note
+Be aware that in some countries the expiration of gift cards is prohibited by law.
+:::

-Click the three dots button on the top right corner of the page, near the Issue Card button.
+Click the three dots button on the top right corner of the Gift Cards page, near the Issue Card button.
 Click *Settings* and then you can set gift cards to expire after a certain time after their purchase.
 Please bear in mind that once you've set an automatic expiration for gift cards, it will affect only the newly created gift cards after applying that setting.

-:::note
-Remember that in some countries, gift cards expiry is prohibited by law.
-:::

 ![Gift cards](../screenshots/catalog-giftcards-expiration.png)

 ### How to export gift card codes
-Click the three dots button on the top right corner of the page, near the Issue Card button.
-Click *Export card codes* to export information for specific, or all, gift cards as a spreadsheet or a CSV file.

 :::note
 Only active and unused cards can be exported.
 :::

+Click the three dots button on the top right corner of the page, near the Issue Card button.
+Click *Export card codes* to export information for specific, or all, gift cards as a spreadsheet or a CSV file.

 ![Gift cards](../screenshots/catalog-giftcards-export.png)